NeuraByte-UCSD-ITS/nutrirate/README.md

 ## Introduction

 As people have become more health concsious over the years, the protein content in the foods we consume has become a popular topic of discussion.
-Those that are extremely interested in going to the gym and overall fitness seem to obssess over their protein goals and often eat more nutritionally dense, but ultimately less satisfactory meals.
+Those that are interested in going to the gym and overall fitness seem to be particularly concerned over their protein goals and often eat more nutritionally dense, but ultimately less satisfactory meals!
 On the other hand, the average person not overly-critical of the foods they consume tend to gravitate to lower-protein meals that (objectively) taste better.
 We wonder if the ratings of high-protein meals receive lower average ratings because of how they may be associated with nourishing and nutritious, though less appetizing, meals.

 **Dataset Overview**

-This project uses two datasets from Food.com:
+We used two datasets from Food.com:
 - **RAW_recipes.csv:** contains recipe details (name, preparation time, nutrition information, etc.).
 This dataset contains 93782 rows with 10 columns.

 | Column             | Description                                                                                                                                                                                       |